openedx/edx-platform/lms/djangoapps/appsembler/jitterbit_api/api_docs.md

 # Analytics API endpoints

 ## Authentication
-The API requires OAuth auth for grant access to the endpoints and actions.
+The API requires OAuth authentication to grant access to the endpoints and actions.

-All endpoints can return the following response errors if there some problem with the authentication process:
+All endpoints can return the following response errors if there are problems with the authentication process:

 ### Credentials not provided
 * Code: 401 UNAUTHORIZED
 * Content: `{ detail : "Authentication credentials were not provided." }`
 * Reason: Authentication credentials were not provided.

 ### Invalid Token
 * Code: 401 UNAUTHORIZED
 * Content: `{ detail : "Invalid Token." }`